 We have picked 10 of nature’s most stunning hideaways.
 These unusual destinations are packed full of wildlife and will give you a truly memorable vacation.
-Travel to these natural gems now, while they remain unspoilt.
+Travel to these natural gems now while they remain unspoiled.

 1. Sal Salis, Australia

 Near the top of Western Australia sits the Ningaloo Reef.
 This reef is incredible, largely because you step directly off the beach and straight onto the reef.
 It also remains relatively undiscovered due to its remote location, making it far less touristy than the Great Barrier Reef, and because the reef is steps from the shore, far more accessible once you have transported yourself to this coastline.

 Sal Salis resort has just sixteen solar-powered eco-luxe wilderness tents, this resort offers exclusive wilderness luxury on the shores of the Indian Ocean.
 Enjoy luxuries such as a bed and en suite bathroom with a natureloo, and running water, set in the dunes which border the beach and the reef.

 Dunes surround each luxury safari-style tent, and you enjoy the sights and sounds of the great outdoors; a red kangaroo grazing amongst the dunes, the beautiful song of a butcherbird, or a humpback whale breaching just beyond the reef.
 Before breakfast, pop on your snorkel gear and paddle into a world of reef sharks, turtles, clownfish, manta rays, and dolphins.

 2. Kangaroo Island, Australia